 To clean foggy headlights on the car, you’ll have to:

 - Apply the surface activator

 - Wet sand them

 - Apply Clear Coat

-If you’d like to know an easy way to restore the car’s foggy headlights, this article is for you.
+If you’d like to know an easy way to get rid of foggy headlights, this article is for you.

 Why It’s Important To Clean Foggy Headlights

-According to AAA study, foggy (cloudy) headlights produce only 22% of the amount of light a new headlight does when working on a full capacity.
+According to a AAA study, foggy (cloudy) headlights produce only 22% of the amount of light a new headlight does when working a full capacity.

-They also said that restoring a foggy headlight will improve the amount of light up to 70% comparing to a new headlight capacity.
+They also said that restoring a foggy headlight will improve the amount of light by up to 70% compared to a new headlight capacity.

-That’s the reason why I recommend you try to restore cloudy headlights by yourself.
+That’s the reason why I recommend you try to fix cloudy headlights by yourself.